MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/common-formatting.md

 ---
 title: Common formatting
-description: A reference for markdown basics you'll use daily
+description: A reference for Markdown basics you'll use daily
 ---